Guillaume-Lechevallier/chrisflix/README.md

 `F:\Films\` used in the original setup.

 Supported video formats include **MP4**, **MKV**, **AVI**, and **MOV**.
-Most browsers do not natively play Matroska files.
-When `ffmpeg` is available on the system, the server can transcode `.mkv` files to MP4 on the fly so they play in the browser.
+Most browsers do not natively play Matroska or AVI files.
+When `ffmpeg` is available on the system, the server can transcode `.mkv` and `.avi` files to MP4 on the fly so they play in the browser.

 For transcoding to work you must have the **ffmpeg** executable installed and